Kenini1805/Kenini1805/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;The most difficult thing is the decision to act, the rest is merely tenacity.
-The fears are paper tigers.&quot;</em> <br>
+<em>&quot;We may not be responsible for the world that created our minds, but we can take responsibility for the mind with which we create our world.&quot;</em> <br>
-— Amelia Earhart
+— Gabor Mate

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>